awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + Real Application Clusters \(Oracle RAC\)
 + Real Application Testing
 + Unified Auditing, Pure Mode
++ Workspace Manager \(WMSYS\) schema

+**Warning**
+In general, Amazon RDS doesn't prevent you from creating schemas for unsupported features\.
+However, if you create schemas for Oracle features and components that require SYS privileges, you can damage the data dictionary and affect the availability of your instance\.
+Use only supported features and schemas that are available in [Options for Oracle DB Instances](Appendix.Oracle.Options.md)\.

 ## Oracle Database Parameter Support<a name="Oracle.Concepts.FeatureSupport.Parameters"></a>